Pagination: A Detailed Overview of What It Is and How to Implement It Properly

 There, you’ll see data on problems with implementing canonical tags.
 It means Google has not been able to determine which page is the original/canonical version.
 It could also mean that the priority URL chosen by the webmaster does not match the URL recommended by Google.

-SEO tools for in-depth website audit
+SEO tools for in-depth website auditing

 Special tools can help you perform comprehensive site checks for all technical parameters.
 SE Ranking allows you to conduct a website SEO audit and analyze more than 120 parameters.
 It also provides tips on how to address issues that impact your site’s performance.